QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 * social welfare as the sum of consumer and producer surpluses
 * relationship between  equilibrium quantity and social welfare optimum

-Throughout the lectures, we'll assume that inverse demand and supply curves are **affine** functions of output.
+Throughout the lectures, we'll assume that inverse demand and supply curves are **affine** functions of quantity.

-("Affine" means "linear plus a constant".)
+("Affine" means "linear plus a constant" and [here](https://math.stackexchange.com/questions/275310/what-is-the-difference-between-linear-and-affine-function) is a nice discussion about it.)

 We'll also assume affine inverse supply and demand functions when we study models with multiple consumption goods in our {doc}`subsequent lecture <supply_demand_multiple_goods>`.